KDE/releaseme/projects/README.md

     SPDX-FileCopyrightText: 2017 Harald Sitter <sitter@kde.org>
 -->

-You really really really should not use this!
+You really really really really should not use this!

 # I MEAN IT DO NOT USE THIS!